junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean smiles a little, nodding.

-"But now we really need to start working on saving the angels and the Heaven, if you don't mind."
-Cas says, gesturing upward, pointing at the ceiling as they walk out of the room, down the hallway toward to the library.
+"But now we really need to start working on saving the angels and Heaven, if you don't mind," Cas says, gesturing upward, pointing at the ceiling as they walk out of the room, down the hallway toward the library.
 "We have wasted a lot of time -- because of me.
 It's getting worse by every minute."

 "How bad?"
 Dean asks, following him.

 "The sound of it is like earthquakes on Earth, but for Heaven, the shaking is making the whole celestial dimension crack.
-I can hear the emergences of rifts where souls can fall from.
+I can hear the emergence of rifts where souls can fall from.
 You might find more ghost or spirit cases shortly, similar to Nick's wife and son."
 Cas says, voice low.

 Sam greets them in the library, in the middle of scrolling on the laptop pages, noting something down on a piece of paper.
 A handful of their spare phones lie around on the desk, busy buzzing with incoming calls and messages.

 "What's that?"
 Dean glances at the paper he's working on.
-It has a long list of locations and it's still growing.
+It has a long list of locations, and it's still growing.

 "I think the Vail is going nuts," Sam says, wiping his face with the free hand.

 "Define 'nuts'," Dean says, though he already has some idea from what Cas just said.

-"Basically, we have more ghost stories in the last twenty-four hours than the past ten years altogether.
+"Basically, we have more ghost stories in the last twenty-four hours than in the past ten years altogether.
 I got hunters calling from everywhere saying there are more ghosts than they've ever seen, but they're not really vengeful, they're just... there.
 Confused, just like we're, like they don't belong there, and they have no idea why they're here."
 Sam hands them the list.
 "I was trying to see if any of them are real vengeful spirit cases that need attention."

-Dean notices Sioux Falls, South Dakota is on the list.
+Dean notices Sioux Falls, South Dakota, is on the list.

 "It's happening," Cas tells him what he just told Dean, the breaking and creaking of Heaven.
 "We have to act quickly now.
 If Heaven is left unattended for too long, it won't just be cracks."